open-feature/playground/README.md

 1. Sign-in to your LaunchDarkly account.
 If you don't already have an account, you can sign up for a [free trial](https://launchdarkly.com/pricing/).
 1. Create a new feature flag with the key `new-welcome-message` using the default boolean flag variation.
+1. Go to the "Settings" for this flag and ensure that `"SDKs using Client-side ID"` is checked under `"Client-side SDK availability"`.

     <img src="./images/launchdarkly/new-welcome-message.png" width="50%">

 1. Create a new feature flag with the key `hex-color`.
 Set the flag variations to `string` and add three variations with the following variation and name: `c05543` - red, `2f5230` - green, and `0d507b` - blue.
+1. Go to the "Settings" for this flag and ensure that `"SDKs using Client-side ID"` is checked under `"Client-side SDK availability"`.

     <img src="./images/launchdarkly/hex-color.png" width="50%">